lbdroid/FFMpeg-DashCam/README.md

 - report on git revision it is built from
 - ffmpeg running at nice(-20)
 - mutex protection of database handle and filesystem mounting
-- lighten the reaper by changing from process to pthread (note that the crash log is stored in a file in RAMDISK, so it is lost upon reboot)
+- lighten the reaper by changing from process to pthread<br />
+(note that the crash log is stored in a file in RAMDISK, so it is lost upon reboot)

 ** dashcam_frontend **: